robocode-dev/tank-royale/docs/docs/articles/physics.md

 $$20 - 3 × firepower$$

-This means that the maximum bullet speed is 19.7 units/turn with the minimum bullet power 0.1, and the minim bullet speed is 11 units/turn with the maximum bullet power of 3.
+This means that the maximum bullet speed is 19.7 units/turn with the minimum bullet power of 0.1, and the minimum bullet speed is 11 units/turn with the maximum bullet power of 3.

 ### Gun heat